Pope Francis gives Trump something to remember, and a little homework

 The President says he likes to read, but often gets interrupted by emergency phone calls.
 Then again, he has a long flight home from Europe on Saturday.

-Who knows, maybe he'll settle down on Air Force One and crack open his signed-copy of "Laudato Si."
+Who knows, maybe he'll settle down on Air Force One and crack open his signed copy of "Laudato Si."
 After all, Trump did tell Francis, as he bade the Pope farewell, "Thank you.
 I won't forget what you said."